SCRATCHES ON YOUR CAR?: Buff Them Out With a Woodworking Sander

 Wet, buff, rinse and dry the headlight lenses the same way as you did with the scratch and you’ll be amazed.
 If you really want to get happy, do only one headlight, then compare it to the other.
 The difference will definitely put a smile on your face.
 Your newly-clear headlights won’t stay clear as long as they did when new, but buffing is fast and easy so there’s no problem doing the job every year or so.
 You’ll get a longer period of clear time if you coat the headlight lens with automotive wax after buffing.
 Rub it on with a rag, let it dry, then polish off with a clean cloth and you’re done.

-See the process of buffing auto scratches and buffing headlight lenses so they’re clear by clicking here for two videos, one on buffing scratches and another on clearing up headlight lenses.
+Watch the process of buffing auto scratches and buffing headlight lenses so they’re clear by clicking here.

 Tweet